bsnAndras/gfa-wanderer/Specifications.md

   strikes back.
 - 🟩The attacker strikes on the defender, then the defender strikes and this continues until one of the characters dies.
-- 🟥After a won battle if the character is a hero, it levels up.
+- 🟩After a won battle if the character is a hero, it levels up.

-#### Strike
+#### 🟩Strike

 - 🟩On a strike a strike value (SV) is calculated from SP and a d6 doubled.
 - 🟩The strike is successful if 2 \* d6 + SP is higher than the other character's